diptigandhi24/createWebpackEs6/README.md

 }
 ```

-9.You are done completely!!!
+9. You are done completely!!!

-10.you can create the index.html in the root folder and include the bundle.js from ./dist/bundle.js inside script tag
+10. You can create the index.html in the root folder and include the bundle.js from ./dist/bundle.js inside script tag

-11.your project structure will look something like this
+11. Your project structure will look something like this

 .<br/>
 ├── index.html